 Revenue cycle departments have been able to automate up to 70% of the back end of the medical billing process by integrating payment posting bots and even patient collecting bots, enhancing efficiency and lowering operational expenses.

 RPA bots fill in EHR forms and replicate essential data across multiple systems, decreasing human error and allowing doctors to spend more time with their patients.
-You can automate sending data between one EHR and another, as well as pull the data from your existing EHR to your CRM, etc.
+You can automate sending data between one EHR and another, pull the data from your existing EHR to your CRM, etc.

 Claims Administration & Submission Process

 Human mistake is a common cause of first claim denials in claims administration.
-RPA bots automate a variety of claims administration operations, including charge entry in medical billing, payer rule checks, and submission.
+RPA bots automate various claims administration operations, including charge entry in medical billing, payer rule checks, and submission.

 Boost Patient Communication

-RPA bots create an email that summarizes information about the pricing of a service or other consumer inquiries mentioned during a phone conversation.
+RPA bots create an email summarizing information about a service’s pricing or other consumer inquiries mentioned during a phone conversation.
 Reminders can also be triggered via bots (I.e., emails & SMSs).

 Accelerate Cost Estimation